jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2014-11-21-download-stock-data-2/index.md

 featured: false
 comment: true
 toc: true
-reward: false
-pinned: false
-carousel: false
-featuredImage: false
 series:
   - Download Stock Data
 categories:
   - Data Analysis
 tags:
   - R
-authors:
-  - JaehyeonKim
-images: []
-description: In an earlier article, a way to download stock price data files from Google, save it into a local drive and merge them into a single data frame.
-If files are not large, however, it wouldn't be effective and, in this article, files are downloaded and merged internally.
+description: Download stock price data from Google in R and merge it into one data frame in memory, avoiding the slower route of saving each file to a local drive.
 ---

+> **Status, September 2026.** Google retired the `finance/historical` CSV endpoint that the URLs here point at, so reading those URLs no longer returns data.
+The in-memory read and merge pattern still holds if you point it at a price source that is still published.

 In an [earlier article](/blog/2014-11-20-download-stock-data-1), a way to download stock price data files from Google, save it into a local drive and merge them into a single data frame.
 If files are not large, however, it wouldn't be effective and, in this article, files are downloaded and merged internally.

+## R Packages Used

 The following packages are used.